a-flyleaf/ygbtdm/scenes.md

 Joce is *incensed*.
 While she was focused on reading, more rabbits were closing in; Gary snaps her out of it and they try to fight back together, Gary with his bat and Joce with the bottle.
 Although this almost works, with Gary bashing one right into the pool (where it seems to start melting alive), it threatens to drag him down with.
 At Gary's frantic suggestion, Joce triggers a small collapse to hit it in time, but the concentrated cave-in buries him with.

 Kay Lin, woken by the ruckus, finds Joce standing knee-deep among the wreckage.
 After making sure the coast is clear, she wades in; Joce doesn't respond.
 Wordlessly she takes Joce's hand.
-There's blood in the water.
+Joce notices but doesn't move.
+It's so, so murky.

 ## 7
 tentative title: "[Desperately safe](https://www.youtube.com/watch?v=rCywWxg5DoY)"

+On the way back, Kay Lin caught Joce walking with a limp.
+She demands Joce let her take a look, and isn't sure what's worse: that the sprain is swollen, clearly overexerted and blistered, or that Joce just *allows this* without a single protest.

+There are (probably achronological) flashbacks interspersed throughout this part and the next, in segments from Joce's point of view; since I'm not quiiiite sure how they fit in yet, they're in [a separate section on this page](#flashbacks-78).

 Between this part and next,